almoraya/SparkifygoesPostgreSQL/data/test.md

 echo "hotdogsfordinner" | base64
 ```
 This is okay for development against an exclusively local environment and we want to keep the setup simple so that you can focus on the project tasks.
 However, in practice we should not commit our code with secret values into our repository.
 A CI/CD pipeline can help prevent that.

+In `deployment/kafka-configmap.yaml` we initiated the kafka server with a topic name and the address of its server.
 <br>
 <br>